'Ireland face biggest test as Springboks showdown finally arrives'

 |Venue: Stade de France, Paris Date: Saturday, 23 September Kick-off: 20:00 BST

-|Coverage: Listen on BBC Sounds, BBC Radio 5 Live & BBC Radio Ulster; live text commentary on BBC Sport website & app.
+|Coverage: Listen on BBC Sounds, BBC Radio 5 Live & BBC Radio Ulster; live text commentary on BBC Sport website & app

 Ireland, South Africa and the rugby world have been building up to this one for what seems like a lifetime.